-"She was not fit because she was an asthmatic patient who needed someone to look after her; hence my children were with her" (SP 1).
+She was not fit because she was an asthmatic patient who needed someone to look after her; hence my children were with her (SP 1).

 The findings revealed that South Africa custodial grandparents experienced different types of health issues caused by old age-related problems and their role as second-time parents to their grandchildren.
 The finding also showed that almost all the participants explained that the grandparents had different physical health challenges, which limit their ability to perform their daily activities as they take up the responsibility of raising their grandchildren.
-The finding revealed that the physical health of grandparents is affected either by the grief or the stress of caring for their grandchildren.
-This finding is supported by the finding of Whitley et al. (2016) that when grandparents engaged in strenuous exercises, they tend to stress-out, thus, resulting in health-related problems.
+The finding is supported by the finding of Whitley et al. (2016) that when grandparents engaged in strenuous exercises, they tend to stress-out, thus, resulting in health-related problems.
 Williams (2011) and Kelley et al. (2010) revealed that grandparents faced different health challenges that hinder their day-to-day parenting responsibilities.

-IMPLICATIONS FOR SOCIAL WORK PRACTICE
+IMPLICATIONS AND RECOMMENDATIONS FOR SOCIAL WORK PRACTICE

 Based on the historical responsibilities of the social workers, they are in an excellent position to provide intervention to the custodial grandparents through practical skills, training and empowerment opportunities that can promote and enhance their parenting capabilities.
 The policies on assessing the psychosocial well-being of adolescents raised by grandparents are often invisible to policy-makers and service system administrators as they are either missed out or obscured in official databases.
 The Department of Social Service should consistently and perpetually monitor and evaluate the implementation of government policies to determine the best way it could effectively provide solutions that will alleviate problems among custodial grandparents and their families.
 It also required the agency to advocate the amendment of policies for effective service delivery.
+The followings are the recommendations made based on the findings of this study: